Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/unit-test-contract.rst

 Reentrancy
 ----------

-You should watch out for *reentrancy problems*, which can occur when calls to ``invoke_contract`` end up updating the state of your own contract.
+When invoking another smart contract, you give away control to that contract in the middle of execution.
+The external contract can, for example, call back entrypoints of your contract.
+This behavior is called *reentrancy* and is well-known from concurrency: a procedure can be interrupted in the middle of its execution, called again, and then resume execution.

+The state of your contract might not be the same before and after ``invoke_contract``, since the contract you call can update the state of your own contract.

 .. code-block:: rust